-- 2 pieces of sliced ciabatta bread (I usually cut mine 3-4 inches wide)
+- 2 slices ciabatta bread I usually cut mine 3-4 inches wide

 - 2 tablespoons spreadable butter

-- 1 large, ripe tomato - sliced into 4-6 thin slices
+- 1 large tomato ripened and sliced into 4-6 thin slices

 - Preheat panini maker.
 If you do not have a panini maker, you can make this in a non-stick skillet pan.

 - Spread butter on outside of bread–top and bottoms.